qmk/qmk_configurator/assets/js/README.md

  1. Editing of Keymaps
  1. Exporting and Import of Custom Keymaps via JSON
- 1. Compiling those keymaps into Hex files
+ 1. Compiling those keymaps into firmware files.
+Currently, only .hex files are supported
  1. Downloading Hex Files or Source code generated

 Code Style